How to measure ROI of advanced sales analytics projects

 Similarly, for Key Account Managers, calculate the total time spent on non-customer facing activities (in hours per week, for example).
 Take for instance the time spent looking for cross-selling opportunities with existing customers; the time spent researching accounts at risk of churning; the time spent dealing with pricing inconsistencies in existing customers.
 Add to this list the time spent discussing sales plans with management and the time spent travelling to a customer.
 You will not get an exhaustive listing, but you should consider your primary cost drivers.

 Now, with this record in hand, and using the cost per hours of your sales management and team, start assuming possible expected improvements derived from the usage of predictive sales analytics.
-Common benchmarks begin with 5% and can go up to 25%.
+Common benchmarks begin at 5% and can go up to 25%.
 Assume something that you find reasonable for your situation.